tommairs/SFE_Suite/README.md

 ## Installation
 The intention was to build this entirely in AWS so all the instructions are geared that way.
 If you build elsewhere, make the appropriate corrections.

-**First** deploy a suitable server location.
+**1)** deploy a suitable server location.
 I used an m3.medium instance with 200Gb storage and CentOS 7.4 OS (ami-51076231) for this.

-**Next**, build a LAMP-GNP stack out on it.
+**2)**, build a LAMP-GNP stack out on it.
 You may not need all the tools, but it is good to have them if you are developing additional features.
 I happen to have a handy script right here if you need one: https://github.com/tommairs/LAMP-GNP-Stack-Builder/blob/master/rh7-installer.sh

-**Finally** navigate to /var/www/html/ and init, then pull this repo.
+**3)** navigate to /var/www/html/ and init, then pull this repo.

+**4** make the folowing modifications
+ -
+ -
+ -

+**5)** Build the installation

+**Finally** init 6 the server - there were many many changed made here so make sure it all comes back up as expected beforeusing it.